 - Neither the gorilla nor the chimpanzee has a tail.

-- Neither you nor I am going to wash my father's car.
+- Neither my sister nor I am going to wash my father's car.